 You can also look into these options for careers in programming:

 A software developer creates applications and operating systems for computers and related devices, with an eye toward end-user needs.
 Some software developers write their own programs while others write out schematics that computer programmers use to write and test software programs.
 A job in this occupation is usually attainable with a bachelor's degree in computer science or a related subject.
 Those with relevant industry experience may also have improved job prospects.
-Software developers can expect job growth of 17% from 2014-2024, per the BLS, and a 2015 median pay rate of $110,000 for systems software developers and $103,620 for software developers of applications was also reported by the BLS.
+Software developers can expect job growth of 24% from 2016-2026, per the BLS.
+A 2018 median pay rate of $110,000 for systems software developers and $103,620 for software developers of applications was also reported by the BLS.